jadijadi/lpic1book/content/1092_basic_network_configuration.md

 ### Fancy Names for Computers

 #### hostname
 Remembering IP addresses are easy for robots but not for humans.
-Thats why we have "hostname"s.
+That's why we have "hostname"s.
 A hostname is a like a contact list where you just tell "call Jadi" and the system known my phone number.
-If you check your `/etc/hostname`, you will see your machines name there.
+If you check your `/etc/hostname`, you will see your  machine's name there.
 Although you can change it temporary (or permanently).
 The command is `hostnamectl`.

 ```
 [funlap ~]# hostnamectl set-hostname mycoolmachine